concinim/wh-acd/dr.md

 The {{site.data.keyword.wh-acd_full}} service is highly available within an IBM Cloud region.
 Disruption in the network connectivity may happen when a clould region is down.
 Recovering from potential disasters that affect an entire region requires planning and preparation.
 Thus, instance owners need to have recovery plans based on their use cases.

-The instance owners are responsible for understanding the configuration, customization, and usage of the service.
-See [What are the responsibilities of the instance owner and the service provider?](/docs/overview?topic=overview-shared-responsibilities){: external} for more information.
+The instance owner is [responsible](/docs/overview?topic=overview-shared-responsibilities) for understanding the configuration, customization, and usage of the service.
 Instance owners are responsible for provisioning a service instance in a new IBM Cloud location when necessary and restoring their data to the same location.
-See [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime){: external} for more information.

 ## High availability
 {: high availability}

-{{site.data.keyword.wh-acd_short}} is hosted in the Dallas and Washington locations.
-Traffic to any instance is load-balanced across multiple data centers.
+{{site.data.keyword.wh-acd_short}} is hosted in the [Dallas and Washington regions](/docs/resources?topic=resources-services_region#services_region).
+Traffic to any instance is load-balanced across multiple [data centers](/docs/overview?topic=overview-zero-downtime#zero-downtime).

 ## Disaster recovery